Counseling Degrees and Programs in Indiana

 At Ball State University, a Master of Arts (MA) in Counseling is offered with two tracks: Clinical Mental Health Counseling and CACREP-accredited Rehabilitation Counseling.
 The MA in Clinical Mental Health Counseling teaches students mental health assessment, diagnosis, and treatment skills.
-The degree is comprised of 60 credits and meets the state educational requirements for Licensed Mental Health Counselors (LMHCs).
-The MA in Rehabilitation Counseling is comprised of 48 credits and covers topics such as the social and medical aspects of disability, psychopathology, and case management.
+The degree consists of 60 credits and meets the state educational requirements for Licensed Mental Health Counselors (LMHCs).
+The MA in Rehabilitation Counseling has 48 credits and covers topics such as the social and medical aspects of disability, psychopathology, and case management.
 Students in both tracks complete a supervised internship at a local organization to develop counseling experience.
 Ball State University also offers the MA in Clinical Mental Health Counseling as a 60-credit dual degree in combination with an MA in Social Psychology.

 Online and Hybrid Programs